-Derivatives are used to hedge risks as specified in the title "Permitted Derivative Transactions" as described in the prospectus under section 2.
-Investment information of title "Information concerning the sub-fund World Responsible Investing ".
+Derivatives are used to achieve investment objectives and to hedge risks as specified in the title "Permitted Derivative Transactions" as described in the prospectus under section 2.
+Investment information of title "Information concerning the sub-fund We House Responsible Investing".